Sleeping With The Radio On

 Though some studies around sleeping with the radio on are a little contradictory, the overwhelming evidence seems to be that there’s no real harm in using sound to impact your sleep cycle.

 Some studies show that music connects with the part of your brain responsible for storing and recalling memories.
-This means that as you listen to old songs that you’re familiar with, you can remember positive experiences, encouraging better dreams.
+This means that as you listen to old songs you’re familiar with, you can remember positive experiences, encouraging better dreams.

-It’s similar to when you’re young, and your parents sing you lullabies or play simple tunes to help you fall asleep.
+It’s similar to when you’re young and your parents sing you lullabies or play simple tunes to help you fall asleep.

-The key to success for most people will be in making background noise and radio part of your nightly routine.
+The key to success for most people will be making background noise and radio part of your nightly routine.
 Not only will tuning into a positive melody help to relax you, but having a routine will also boost your overall sleep hygiene.

 Another thing to keep in mind when it comes to sleeping with the radio on is that most research indicates it’s a good idea to go to sleep with a song that matches the tempo of 60 to 80 BPM.

-For many people suffering from insomnia, sleep radio stations are particularly useful because they help them to replace negative feelings of stress and anxiety with positive emotions.
+For many people suffering from insomnia, sleep radio stations are particularly useful because they help them replace negative feelings of stress and anxiety with positive emotions.

 What kind of music helps you sleep?